• Skip to primary navigation

 Once the 10 minutes are up - use the knife test to try the potatoes.
 Using a sharp knife, pointing downwards into a potato.
 The knife should pierce the potato easily but still be stuck in the potato.

-In a large bowl, (or in the sauce pan) toss the potatoes with the olive oil, rosemary, salt and herbes de Provence.
+Turn off the heat and then toss the potatoes with the olive oil, rosemary, salt and herbes de Provence.
 Ensure all the potatoes are well coated.

 Lay the potatoes in a single layer on a baking sheet.